Corporate governance statement

 Along with capital market law topics of relevance to BRAIN AG, regular training is also conducted on genetic technology safety and occupational safety.

 Compliance and risk management meetings are conducted at regular intervals in order to coordinate current measures and medium- and long-term steps to ensure compliance and risk minimization.

 The representative of the compliance department participates regularly in further training.

 BRAIN AG has also established whistle-blower arrangements for potential misconduct on the part of its own employees.
-Employees can notify the whistle-blower department of potential misconduct, either anonymously or openly.
-After initial allocation, and depending on the corporate areas involved, the whistle-blower department forwards such notification to the Management Board and/or Supervisory Board to instigate countermeasures in the instance of actual misconduct, or for archiving at the whistle-blower department if it is established that no misconduct has occurred.
+Employees can notify the whistle-blower office of potential misconduct, either anonymously or openly.
+After initial allocation, and depending on the corporate areas involved, the whistle-blower office forwards such notification to the Management Board and/or Supervisory Board to instigate countermeasures in the instance of actual misconduct, or for archiving at the whistle-blower office if it is established that no misconduct has occurred.